 Establish your pre-selection criteria for shortlisting suppliers

-- Review the key criteria the supplier must meet - from price and product suitability and quality to service, availability and payment terms.
+- Review the key criteria the supplier must meet - from price, product suitability and quality to service, availability and payment terms.
 Rank them in order of importance.

 - Aim for a quick and inexpensive process.
 For small, immediate purchases of simple supplies such as stationery you may simply ask the suppliers you have identified to quote for the job.